sklyt/bunniMQ/README.md

 I wrote it months ago as a joke to see how far I could push barebones JS.
 After not touching it for a while, I came back and was surprised by how well it worked.

-So I marked every code smell and issue (some are really bad) with `FIXME` tags, for anyone curious to learn low-level JS by doing, just switch to the fixme branch.
+So I marked every code smell and issue (some are really bad) with `FIXME` tags, for anyone curious to learn low-level JS by doing, just create a new branch e.g `git checkout -b fixme`.

-When I'm done with my cleanup I'll merge fixme to main.
+When I'm done with my cleanup I'll merge my fixme to main.